conduktor/conduktor-docs/docs/platform/guides/self-service.md

 ### Set-up Demo

 1. Spin up local resources, Conduktor & Kafka.
-A Docker compose file is provided, simply start it by navigating with your shell and a `docker compose up -d`, you may need to download the images if you've not run them before
+A Docker compose file is provided, simply start it by navigating with your shell to the cloned repo and run `docker compose up -d`, you may need to download the images if you've not run them before and Docker is required
 1. Login to Console at http://localhost:8080 , with the credentials provided in the docker-compose, `admin@conduktor.io` : `admin-secret`
 1. Generate an admin API key for the Conduktor CLI.
-Navigate to Settings>API Keys, copy this value.
-Open the docker compose file, uncommeting the CLI service to now include it in the compose, assign the value you earlier copied to the `CDK_API_KEY` value.
-Save the file & re-run `docker compose up -d` to create the Conduktor CLI container.
+Navigate to Settings>API Keys, **copy this value**.
+Open the docker compose file, assign the value you earlier copied to the `CDK_API_KEY` value.
+Save the file & re-run `docker compose up -d` to create the Conduktor CLI container
-   1. Note, this could be done from the CLI to by setting the variables and running the following login command, but for the demo we'll stick to using the UI.  `export CDK_USER=admin@conduktor.io export CDK_PASSWORD=admin-secret conduktor login`
+   1. Note, this could be done from the CLI to by setting the variables and running the following login command `export CDK_USER=admin@conduktor.io export CDK_PASSWORD=admin-secret conduktor login` , but for the demo we'll stick to using the UI.
 1. Open a Conduktor CLI by exec'ing into the container `docker compose exec -it conduktor-ctl /bin/sh` *Conduktor CLI is run as a container for convenience in this example but you can also install it to your local machine.*